 Pick & Open Your Design Software

 There are a few programs you can go with when designing pins, but for this post, I’ll be using Canva.
-I know others use PicMonkey and Photoshop as well, but since Canva is free and has an intuitive interface, I think you’ll find it easier to use when you’re just starting out.
+I know others who use PicMonkey as well, but since Canva is free and has an intuitive interface, you may find it easier to use when you’re just starting out.

 From the home page, you create an account or log in and then pick the template you’re going to work with.